Local housing allowance

 - a carer if you or your partner are disabled and require overnight care.

 You can still claim LHA for a property with more than four bedrooms, however the maximum benefit you'll get is the four bedroom rate.
-This means it's likely that your rent will be higher than your housing benefit.
+Use the LHA bedroom calculator to check how many bedrooms you might be eligible to claim for.
+It is possible that your rent will be higher than your housing benefit.
 If you think you might struggle to pay your rent you can apply for a discretionary housing payment from your local council.

 The local housing allowance rate for your area